U-Shift/Transport-Demand-Modelling/7-PanelModels.md

 #### Variables:

   - `invest`: Gross investment, defined as additions to plant and equipment plus maintenance and repairs in millions of dollars deflated by the implicit price deflator of producers’ durable equipment (base 1947);
   - `value`: Market value of the firm, defined as the price of common shares at December 31 (base 1947);
   - `capital`: Stock of plant and equipment, defined as the accumulated sum of net additions to plant and equipment deflated by the implicit price deflator for producers’ durable equipment (base 1947);
   - `firm`: American manufacturing firms;
   - `year`: Year of data;
   - `firmcod`: Numeric code that identifies each firm.

-## Startup
+## Let’s begin\!

 #### Import libraries